TomerP2/java-battleships/README.md

 - Fix bug: A is now top and G is bottom.
 Switch around.
 - Fix bug: User can now hit same cell multiple times.
 Should not be allowed.
 - Fix bug: Line battleships.remove(ship) crashes game.
+- Refactor workers to have static methods when appropriate
+- Create constructors for Coordinate and Battleship classes